 - Miatraillette - Look, we're basically putting French fries on a burger and topping it with spicy mayo in this Belgian street food recipe.
 It just sounded so good right now.

 - Chili with Gnocchi - Add some grounding potato energy to your pot of chillie to make it feed your entire coven.

 - Black Pudding Hash - Animals were traditionally slaughtered at this time of year, and black pudding was a way to make sure that every part of the animal's sacrifice was put to good use.

-Persephone was bound to the underworld forever after eating a pomegranate seed.
+Persephone was bound to the underworld forever after eating pomegranate seeds.
 The juice can also be used as a symbol for blood in spells and rituals.
 It also invokes protection and wisdom.
-Clearly, I just like to mix the juice with alcohol.
+Clearly, I mostly just like to mix the juice with alcohol.

 - Ginger Pomegranate Cocktail - Bring a bit of ginger's fire energy to this absolutely delicious and low-alcohol drink.